Maine Sea Kayaking Trips

 Paddlers can join this trip one way or round trip.
 Boat fare is the same.
 This is a chance to paddle an area that you might otherwise not get a chance to paddle around.
 Permission is needed to camp on the island.
 Download the Marshall Island Preserve information & guidelines and map.
 If you'll be camping on the island, we can take you and your gear out and pick you up on another day for an additional fee.

 2014 Marshall Island - Jericho Bay Boat Trips Schedule:

 Arrive at Old Quarry at 8:30 am.
 The vessel Nigh Duck departs Old Quarry at 9:00 am, with pick up at Marshall Island at 4:00 pm, and arrives back at Old Quarry by 5:45 pm (there may be other pick ups) for the Marshall Island - Jericho Bay Boat trips.
 Travel time is approx. 1 hour.
 Please refer to the boat schedule for more information.

-Box lunches, snacks and beverages available at Old Quarry store.
+Box lunches, snacks and beverages available at Old Quarry's Take-Out Restaurant.
 Please order lunches at least the day before.

 What to bring: Warm clothes (no matter what the weather), swim suit, towels, blanket, sun screen, sun glasses, cell phone.

 Please call ahead for reservations or add to your shopping cart here.

 Tandem kayaks: $40